everpub/openscienceprize/proposal.md

 team members can make contributions to a project.
 It increases reproducibility and

-### Long term user story.
+### Long term user story

-As maths is the most precise language for describing the laws of nature, so is computer code the most precise language for describing data analysis tasks.
+Code is to data analysis what maths is to the laws of nature, the most precise description.
 Only the publication of code and environment together allows post hoc analysis for flawed methodology or whether a result was affected by a certain bug in a computer program used.

-## Social web of science story
+### Social web of science story

 New mechanisms for assigning credit and fame.
 Public review means credit for reviewing other people's work.
-"Forking" allows credit assignment when research is reused.
+Starring, a simple way of indicating support, provides a powerful mechanism for sorting a vast amount of identical research.
+Forking, the process of creating a derivative work by making a copy and altering it, facilitates fast experimentation and tracks credit assignment.
 The crowd can evaluate and "bubble to the top" the most interesting and relevant research.
-Allowing research to be evaluated at web scale at a far higher pace than possible with small boards of experts.
+Allowing research to be evaluated at web scale at a far larger pace than possible with small boards of experts.

-## Challenges and State of the Art
+## State of the Art

 The individual technical components required for creating an open, reusable and rich publication have recently become available to those